 If you follow patent litigation news, the name "Lodsys" has the same kind of weight as, say, Kim Jong Un or Robert Ford: when you see it, you just know something crazy is going on.
 But it looks like the legendary patent troll has fallen on hard times, as its website domain has been allowed to expire.
 The domain is currently being held by Register.com, which has not re-listed it for sale.
 Read More

 This likely won't affect too many average users, but if you happen to work in a business or university with an open wireless network that relies on an internal hostname within a domain for any redirection, you're in a bit of luck.
 Up until this point, there's been a bug in Android that makes it impossible for the system to resolve a hostname on a local domain to its proper IP address.
 Read More

 Earlier on Wednesday, there was a bit of a scare when CyanogenMod wrote a blog post instructing users to transition to cyanogenmod.org instead of the .com address the group has used up until now.
 As the story goes, a member of the team donated the domain back in the early days and had managed it ever since.
 Until recently when control of the domain was in question during a dispute with said user.
-According to the original post, this person was asking for a substantial fee for the address, as well as access to Google Apps accounts that managed a number of public-facing email accounts.
 Read More

 Cybersquatting, one of the more profitable forms of trolling, is nothing new to anyone familiar with the interwebs.
 In fact, it's often a source of some pretty funny disputes.